 A white roux should, in theory, remain white.
 However, it must be cooked long enough to get rid of its floury taste, continue cooking until it’s just beginning to take on a golden colour.
 Roux is normally blended with milk to make béchamel.

 A blond roux mixed with veal or chicken stocks makes veal or chicken velouté.
 A white roux with fish stocks makes a fish velouté.

-A brown roux is used to thicken espagnole and demi-glace sauces.
-It also provide a nutty flavour.
-All in all, roux differ in coloration but all serves as thickening agent.
+A brown roux is used to thicken Espagnole and demi-glace sauces.
+It also provides a nutty flavour.
+All in all, roux differ in colouration but all serve as thickening agent.

 Reduction and egg yolk whisk together in a water bath until a creamy mixture is achieved.
 Whisk in clarified butter slowly, let it blend with the mixture.
 Season with salt and pepper, a bit of lemon juice and chopped tarragon.

 Shallots 15g, finely chopped.
 Tarragon 5g, roughly chopped.
 1/2 lemon.
 200g Clarified butter.
 Egg yolks 50g, white wine 20g.
 White wine vinegar 10g.
 Pinch of salt and peppercorn.

 Glaze the onion in butter until translucent.
 Don’t go too far with the heat to avoid browning the onion and butter.
 Add and cook the flour, add a bit of milk, whisk and repeat.
 Add bay leaf and clove for flavour and simmer again for 15 minutes to let the flour cook through.
 Strain out the onion when done.

 Milk 2.5 dl.
 Flour 15g.
 Butter 18g.
 Onions 25g dice.
 Bay leave 1pc.
 Cloves 1pc.
 Pinch of ground nutmeg.